GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-2-hello-d3d11.md

 !!! error "explain in an overview fashion with pics what directx pipeline is"

-    how it roughly works and what it means and can do"
+    how it roughly works and what it means and can do

 ![basically this](https://docs.microsoft.com/en-us/windows/win32/direct3d11/images/d3d11-pipeline-stages.jpg)